-In my last post I ended by saying I would follow up today by showing that God puts a premium on living from the heart.
-And since then, I recorded Martha’s message of the month, “Loving the Truth.”
+In my last post I ended by saying I would follow up today by showing that God puts a premium on living from the heart, essential living after God’s own heart.
+And since then, I remembered one of Martha’s message of the month, “Loving the Truth.”
 In it she speaks about the heart and loving the truth.
 It’s just amazing how complimentary her message is in relation to where I’m going.
 In this light, the Spirit has actually used her message to bridge my points.

 In this teaching, she references Psalms 15, where David asks who can dwell in the Lord’s tabernacle.
 It is the one who tells the truth in their heart and swears to their own hurt.
 Yes, the honest man is the one who enters His presence.
 It’s the person who lives in their reality, while remaining dependent on God to resolve life’s issues.